-RQ2: What student-GenAI interaction patterns are associated with different levels of mastery, and do these patterns diverge depending on how mastery is measured?
+RQ2: What student-GenAl interaction patterns are associated with different levels of mastery, and do these patterns diverge depending on how mastery is measured?

 This question uses our taxonomy to investigate the specific interaction types associated with mastery indicators.
-It is divided into two sub-questions:
+It is divided into two parts:

-- RQ2a: How do GenAI interaction strategies connect with different levels of mastery based on traditional essay evaluations and GenAI interaction evaluations?
+• RQ2a: How do GenAl interaction strategies connect with different levels of mastery based on traditional essay evaluations and GenAl interaction evaluations?

 Here, we aim to identify which taxonomy classifications are associated with above-average versus below-average mastery on each measure.
-We expect that interaction types associated with higher mastery on both measures will reflect greater student agency over the technology and more visible integration of their own knowledge (core elements of DRIVE). - RQ2b: To what extent do the GenAI interaction patterns associated with different mastery levels overlap between the two assessment methods (traditional essay evaluation vs. GenAI interaction evaluation)?
-This is an exploratory follow-up question.
+We expect that interaction types associated with higher mastery on both measures will reflect greater student agency over the technology and more visible integration of their own knowledge (core principles of DRIVE).

+• RQ2b: To what extent do the GenAl interaction patterns associated with different mastery levels overlap between the two assessment methods (traditional essay evaluation vs. GenAl interaction evaluation)?

+This is a purely exploratory follow-up question.
 We have no specific hypothesis about the outcome.
 The goal is to investigate the degree to which the two assessment types (grading the final essay vs. grading the interaction process) are sensitive to the same, or different, types of student-GenAI engagement.

-To address these questions, we analyze student-GenAI interaction logs and essay mastery data (i.e., grading scores) from university courses where AI-assisted writing was a graded component.
-By examining how students use GenAI for real coursework, we aim to provide initial evidence for the utility of the DRIVE framework and its associated taxonomy in understanding learning in AI-integrated settings.
+To address these questions, we analyze student-GenAl interaction logs and essay mastery data (i.e., grading scores) from university courses where Al-assisted writing was a graded component.
+By examining how students use GenAl for real coursework, we aim to provide initial evidence for the utility of the DRIVE framework and its associated taxonomy in understanding learning in Al-integrated settings.

-5 Methodology
+5. Methodology

-5.1 Overview
+5.1.
+Overview

-This study employs a multi-faceted approach to investigate whether student-GenAI interactions can serve as a meaningful proxy for learning in argumentative writing.
+This study employs a multi-faceted approach to investigate whether student-GenAl interactions can serve as a meaningful proxy for learning in argumentative writing.
 Central to our methodology is the development and application of a new taxonomy designed to systematically classify student prompts from real-world classroom settings.
-We collected both the final written outputs (essays) and the process data (GenAI interaction logs).
-Student performance was then assessed using two distinct measures: a traditional, output-focused essay score and a novel, process-focused GenAI interaction quality score.
+We collected both the final written outputs (essays) and the process data (GenAl interaction logs).
+Student performance was then assessed using two distinct measures: a traditional, output-focused essay score and a novel, process-focused GenAl interaction quality score.
 Our analysis proceeded in two phases.
-For RQ1, we correlated the process- and outputfocused performance scores to validate the former.
-For RQ2, we identified the interaction patterns characteristic of different mastery tiers on each measure (RQ2a) and then conducted an exploratory comparison to see if both assessment types prioritize the same patterns of GenAI engagement (RQ2b).
+For RQ1, we correlated the process- and output-focused performance scores to validate the former.
+For RQ2, we identified the interaction patterns characteristic of different mastery tiers on each measure (RQ2a) and then conducted an exploratory comparison to see if both assessment types prioritize the same patterns of GenAl engagement (RQ2b).